pyrocko/grond/docs/source/examples/waveform_wphase/index.rst

     bin/download_gf_stores.sh

-When the command succeeds, you should have a new subdirectory ``gf_stores`` in your project folder:
+When the command succeeds, you should have a new subdirectory :file:`gf_stores` in your project folder:

 .. code-block :: sh